CodeandLearn/Documentation/API_REST/Exercices.md

 {
     "id": 1,
     "exercise_id": 1,
-    "content": "Correction for the Exercise goes there", }
+    "content": "Correction for the Exercise goes there" }
 ```